 After initial contact, potential applicants usually find out about the company on the internet themselves.
 It can be helpful to carry out a self-test and look at the first results of a Google search to see how your own company is positioned on the Internet.
 In concrete terms, this means: Does your own homepage provide sufficient information about the company, the actual position, potential colleagues or the relevant specialist area?
 How is this information presented?
 How is your own company rated and presented on employer portals such as kununu?

 Probably the most exciting question is where to actually look for candidates.
 In principle, there are no limits to the creativity of companies.
 It is important to think in advance about the type of people you are looking for and the locations (offline and online) where these people can be found.
 On the other hand, reach is crucial in order to recruit efficiently despite actively approaching candidates and to obtain the widest possible selection of candidates.
 Some strategies for possible sources are listed below.
 In general, candidates can be found via various social media platforms or in CV databases.
 But don't forget the numerous blogs and forums in which specialists who are not registered in any business network are also active.

 4th phase: Addressing the candidates

-5th phase: After the address has been made
+5th phase: After the address

 Active sourcing strategies and potential sources

-- Job portals with resume databases such as monster or Stepstone offer active sourcers a large database of user profiles.
+- Job portals with CV databases such as monster or Stepstone offer active sourcers a large database of user profiles.
 It can be assumed that the people to be approached are also looking for new challenges and are open to new offers.